 - Your general health status

-After a few drinks, the impairment alcohol causes is obvious.
+After a few drinks, the impairment of alcohol causes is obvious.
 The more you drink, the more that impairment increases.
 If you down a ton of alcohol very quickly, especially on an empty stomach, you can blackout.
 You probably have had blackouts—times when you have been drinking and later cannot remember the events that occurred during that period.

 Alcohol interferes with the brain’s ability to form new long-term memories.
 It leaves established long-term memories intact and allows you to keep new information in your memory for a short period of time.
 This is because alcohol attacks the hippocampus—a part of your brain that plays the central role in forming new memories for events.
 The more you drink, the more your brain is affected.

 The hippocampus sits in the center of your brain and receives information from many of the other regions of the brain.
-Somehow, the hippocampus connects all of this information together to form new autobiographical memories—memories about what happened to you.
+Somehow, the hippocampus connects all of this information together to form new autobiographical memories—memories of what happened to you.
 When you drink, you disrupt the hippocampus’ ability to do so.

-In addition, because the hippocampus operated in conjunction with other areas of the brain, alcohol and drugs can further impair the hippocampus by affecting the other parts of the brain that it communicates with.
+In addition, because the hippocampus operated in conjunction with other areas of the brain, alcohol, and drugs can further impair the hippocampus by affecting the other parts of the brain that it communicates with.

 When you drink, you may experience what scientists call en bloc blackouts—stretches of time where you have absolutely no memory.
 You may also or instead experience fragmentary blackouts—where the memory loss is spotty.
 Either way, your brain’s function is being changed by your drinking.
 Those changes can lead to permanent damage.

 If you are experiencing blackouts and you are concerned that you are doing real harm to your brain, it is time to stop drinking.
-Contact Addictions.com at 800-654-0987 and speak to someone who can help you get a treatment process started.